Visillect/CubePlusPlus/description/description.md

-# Technical desciption of the dataset files
+# Technical description of the dataset files

 <!-- * **PNG/{img_id}.png** – 16-bit PNG images
 * **gt.csv** – Ground truth chromaticities answers.
 Ground truth file.
 The table contains automatically calculated ground truth values.
 The columns are: image and for each of the 4 triangles (left, right, left bottom, right bottom) it contains three columns r, g, b with the corresponding RGB illumination estimation.
 The illumination estimation is normalized so that r + g + b = 1